bitfixer/petdisk-max/README.md

 Configuration

 The default configuration of the PETdisk MAX uses the built-in sd card as device 8.
+You can change this device number as well as setting up a maximum of 4 network drives by editing this file:

+Copy the edited file onto the root directory of your SD card.
+On the next power up, the new configuration will be read.

 Subdirectories